How to Safely use Phentermine with Thyroid Problems for Weight Loss

-Let's talk talk about how to use phentermine safely with thyroid problems...
+Let's talk about how to use phentermine safely with thyroid problems...

 How does Phentermine work?

-First of all you need realize a few things:
+First of all, you need to realize a few things:

 I don't recommend using weight loss drugs by themselves to try and force your body to lose weight because this tends to cause MORE problems than it helps.